Jonnyd55/MMM-WmataBusSchedule/README.md

     {
       module: 'MMM-WmataBusSchedule',
       config: {
-        wmataId: 'XXX',
+        wmataApiKey: 'XXX',
         busStopId: 'xxxx',
-        googleApi: 'xxxx',
+        googleApiKey: 'xxxx',
         schedule: {
-          // The days you want the module to display and poll for information
+          // The days you want the module to display and poll for information, 0 == Sunday
           days: [1, 2, 3, 4, 5],
           // A time range used to determine when to poll the APIs to update the module.
+Uses the 24 hour clock
           times: {
             start: '07:30',
             stop: '09:30'